marlonShawDEV/fmzurb/src/styleguide/orbit.md

 ## Shift Controls Outside of Slide Container

 In this example, the wrapper has an extra class of `.orbit-controls-outside` to shift the position of the controls outside of the orbit container and make them larger.
+- Do not combine this option with `data-nav-parent-class="orbit-container"` which shifts controls inward.

 ```html_example
 <div class="row">